Towards Robust Representation of Limit Orders Books for Deep Learning Models: Introduction

 \section{Introduction}

 Limit order books (LOBs) are used by financial exchanges to match buyers and sellers of a particular instrument and act as an indicator of the supply and demand at a given point in time.
 It can be described as a self-evolving process with complex spatial and temporal structures revealing the price dynamics at the microstructural level.
-Market making, optimal execution and statistical arbitrage strategies, all require a good understanding of the LOB and its dynamics.
-Figure \ref{fig:lob} (A) shows a snapshot of the LOB with both the bid (buy) and ask (sell) order volumes accumulated at each price level.
-The mid-price is the average of the best (lowest) ask price and the best (highest) bid price and the difference between them is referred to as the bid-ask spread.
-The LOB gets updated continuously with order placements, cancellations and executions.
+Market making, optimal execution and statistical arbitrage strategies, all require a good understanding of the LOB and its dynamics. \\